Apollys/TheLibraryOfLife/principles__ray_dalio.md

 <br/>

 > I have found it helpful to think of my life as if it were a game in which each problem I face is a puzzle I need to solve.
 By solving the puzzle, I get a gem in the form of a principle that helps me avoid the same sort of problem in the future.
-Collecting these gems continually improvevs my decision making, so I am able to ascend to higher and higher levels of play in which teh game gets harder and the stakes become ever greater.
+Collecting these gems continually improves my decision making, so I am able to ascend to higher and higher levels of play in which teh game gets harder and the stakes become ever greater.
 >
 > [133]